-- Network access in the Internet includes the physical and data link layers of the OSI model.
+- n Network access in the Internet includes the physical and data link layers of the OSI model.

-- IEEE 802.11 AND DSRC
+- "IEEE 802.11 AND DSRC

-- BLUETOOTH
+- " BLUETOOTH

-- CELLULAR COMMUNICATION STANDARDS
+- " CELLULAR COMMUNICATION STANDARDS

-- OTHER MEDIUM ACCESS SCHEMES
+- " OTHER MEDIUM ACCESS SCHEMES

-Comparison of considered IVC MAC protocols NTPUCSIE
+Comparison of considered IVC MAC protocols

-Comparison of the presented MAC approaches from several perspectives.
+n Comparison of the presented MAC approaches from several perspectives.